Sidhureddi/chatgpt-py-api/ARTICLE.md

 We will be using the `requests` library to make HTTP requests to the telegram API, the `playwright` library to interact with ChatGPT, and the `dotenv` and `os` library to load our OpenAI API credentials from the environment variables.

-Additionally, we will be using the `time` and `re` libraries for pausing code execution and checking regular expressions respectively.
+Additionally, we will be using the `time` and `re` libraries for pausing code execution and checking regular expressions, respectively.

 If you do not have any of the libraries, simply install them by using the `pip install` command.